 Research shows that it typically takes at least 100 liters (26.4 gallons) of pure alcohol to cause permanent liver damage.
 This corresponds to 30 grams, or about two drinks, every day for 10 years.

-An intake of 80 grams, or just under six drinks, every day for 10 years is linked to an almost 100% chance of liver damage.
+Consuming 80 grams, or just under six drinks, every day for 10 years is linked to an almost 100% chance of liver damage.
 It is important to note that these measurements are based on a 10-year period, and drinking less alcohol over a longer time frame can carry the same risks.

-Alcohol Liver Disease Symptoms
+Advanced Alcohol Liver Disease Symptoms

 Alcoholic Fatty Liver Disease

 Fatty liver disease, also called hepatic steatosis, is the first of the three types of liver disease that can occur in heavy alcohol users.
 With alcoholic fatty liver disease, alcohol damages liver cells and causes fat to accumulate in the liver.
 This affects how the liver normally functions and leads to the next form of alcoholic liver disease.
-Fatty liver disease can also occur without alcohol use; one out of four people develop it for reasons unrelated to alcohol.
+Fatty liver disease can also occur without alcohol use; one in four people develop it for reasons unrelated to alcohol.
 Fatty liver disease can be diagnosed through imaging, biopsy and blood tests.

 Alcoholic Fatty Liver Disease Symptoms